Hygrometer: Difficulty of accurate humidity measurement

-Humidity measurement is among the more difficult problems in basic metrology.
+Humidity measurement is among the most difficult problems in basic metrology.
 According to the WMO Guide, "The achievable accuracies [for humidity determination] listed in the table refer to good quality instruments that are well operated and maintained.
 In practice, these are not easy to achieve."
 Two thermometers can be compared by immersing them both in an insulated vessel of water (or alcohol, for temperatures below the freezing point of water) and stirring vigorously to minimize temperature variations.
 A high-quality liquid-in-glass thermometer if handled with care should remain stable for some years.
 Hygrometers must be calibrated in air, which is a much less effective heat transfer medium than is water, and many types are subject to drift so need regular recalibration.
 A further difficulty is that most hygrometers sense relative humidity rather than the absolute amount of water present, but relative humidity is a function of both temperature and absolute moisture content, so small temperature variations within the air in a test chamber will translate into relative humidity variations.

-In a cold and humid environment, sublimation of ice may occur on the sensor head, whether it is a hair, dew cell, mirror, capacitance sensing element, or dry-bulb thermometer of an aspiration psychrometer.
+In a cold and humid environment, ice may sublimate on the sensor head, whether it is a hair, dew cell, mirror, capacitance sensing element, or dry-bulb thermometer of an aspiration psychrometer.
 The ice on the probe matches the reading to the saturation humidity with respect to ice at that temperature, i.e. the frost point.
 However, a conventional hygrometer is unable to measure properly under the frost point, and the only way to go around this fundamental problem is to use a heated humidity probe.